bowerhaus/hailo-rpi5-examples/community_projects/watcher/testing/README.md

 3. Check for specific class percentages and expected behaviors
 4. Aggregate test results and produce a summary
 5. Filter test cases based on specific criteria
+6. Handle cases where no metadata is expected to be generated
+7. Use the `expect_metadata` flag to specify whether metadata is expected for a test case

 ## Directory Structure